-Renewable energy policies need to be redesigned.
-Renewable energy resources are becoming cost-competitive with conventional resources.
-They offer a sustainable way to reduce the net carbon intensity of the energy sector, improve energy security, and encourage economic development.
-Integrating renewables into the global energy mix will be important as future energy systems are optimized both on- and off-grid.
-However, wider uptake of renewables requires addressing barriers to fair competition vis-à-vis conventional technology (without resorting to long-term subsidies), implementing stable long-term energy policy frameworks in a future energy system context, and deploying innovative and targeted financial mechanisms.
-Policies should be designed in light of the economic circumstances and development challenges of countries with renewable energy potential.
+Enhanced deployment of renewable energy technologies. .
+Renewable energy is becoming cost-competitive with conventional resources and offer significant potential for further cost reduction.
+They offer a sustainable way to reduce the net carbon intensity of the energy sector, improve energy security and environment , encourage economic development, create local value and jobs, improve public health, and bolster water and food security.
+With the right policies, renewable energy could generate over 24 million jobs worldwide by 2030.
+For energy exporting countries, renewable energy also offers a path to meet growing domestic energy demand, while supporting stronger fiscal and environmental sustainability.
+Increased integration of renewables into the global energy mix will be important as future energy systems are optimized both on- and off-grid.
+However, wider uptake of renewables requires addressing barriers to fair competition vis-à-vis conventional technology, reflecting true costs of energy prices to society (particularly the cost of pollution), implementing stable energy policy frameworks in a future energy system context, and deploying innovative and targeted financial and risk mitigation mechanisms.
+Moreover new innovative solutions are needed for renewable energy deployment in buildings, industry and transportation sector.
+Tailor-made p olicies to promote renewable energy development should be designed in light of the economic circumstances and development challenges of different countries with.
 Assessment of the potential role of energy efficiency and new energy technologies in countries’ economic development and identification of the key sectors of the national economies, where this potential is concentrated has significant importance.
 In this light, it will be crucial to map and analyse the investment and behavioural constraints on energy innovations and energy efficiency and to identify mechanisms to facilitate diversification from resource-led growth to innovation-led energy efficient growth.

 National and regional circumstances vary substantially.
-While each country will make its contribution to both the 2030 Agenda and the Paris Climate Agreement, there is no one-size-fits-all solution and each country will choose its approach optimally given its national circumstances.
-We see significant value in international cooperation and functioning energy markets across regional corridors in the interest of all.
-We encourage the sharing of experiences and technologies to increase the uptake of successful technologies.
+While each country will make its contribution to the 2030 Agenda and implement ambitiously its National Determined Contribution (NDC) to the Paris Agreement, there is no one-size-fits-all solution and each country will choose its approach optimally given its national circumstances.
+We see significant value in international cooperation, strategic partnerships and functioning energy markets across regional corridors in the interest of all.
+We encourage the sharing of experiences and technologies to increase the successful uptake of clean energy technologies.

 3. In light of the foregoing observations, we commit to the following actions to the extent they are relevant for our national circumstances: